Microlocal Analysis of Quantum Fields on Curved Spacetimes: Pseudodifferential operators on a manifold

+However, it is not sufficient for more advanced topics.
+For example, if $M$ is equipped with a complete Riemannian metric $h$, the Laplace-Beltrami operator $-\Delta_{h}$ is elliptic in $\Psi_{\rm c}^{2}(M)$, with principal symbol $\xi\cdot h^{-1}(x)\xi$.
+It is also essentially selfadjoint on $\coinf(M)$.
+One can show that its resolvent $(-\Delta_{h}+ \i)^{-1}$ does not belong to $\Psi^{-2}_{\rm c}(M)$, but only to $\Psi^{-2}(M)$.
 So if $M$ is not compact, one needs an intermediate calculus, lying between $\Psi^{\infty}_{\rm c}(M)$ and $\Psi^{\infty}(M)$, which is large enough to be stable under taking resolvents, and small enough to remain a $*$-algebra.
-There are a lot of possible choices, essentially determined by the behavior of symbols near infinity in $M$.
+There are many possible choices, essentially determined by the behavior of symbols near infinity in $M$.
 One of them is {\em Shubin's calculus}, \cite{Sh2}, which relies on the notion of {\em bounded geometry}.

-This calculus turns out to be sufficient to construct Hadamard states on many physically relevant spacetimes, like cosmological spacetimes, Kerr, Kerr-de Sitter, Kerr-Kruskal spacetimes, or cones, double cones and wedges in Minkowski spacetime, see Subsect. \ref{sec9.9}.
+This calculus turns out to be sufficient for constructing Hadamard states on many physically relevant spacetimes, like cosmological spacetimes, Kerr, Kerr-de Sitter, Kerr-Kruskal spacetimes, or cones, double cones and wedges in Minkowski spacetime, see Section \ref{sec9.9}.

-\subsection{Riemannian manifolds of bounded geometry}
+\section{Riemannian manifolds of bounded geometry}

 The notion of a Riemannian manifold $(M, g)$ of bounded geometry was introduced by Gromov, see e.g. \cite{CG}, \cite{Ro}.
 For our purposes the only use of the metric $g$ is to provide local coordinates near any $x\in M$, namely the normal coordinates at $x$, and to equip the spaces of sections of tensors on $M$ with Euclidean norms.
 Therefore we will use an alternative definition of bounded geometry, which is easier to check in practice.